xw-TAN/MPV-PAR-approach/README.md

   This folder contains the script of MPV method and some associated customized functions.

   1. `MPV.m`, main script to implement MPV method with selectable example data "Example_100Strides_S4_LW_110SM.mat", "Example_100Strides_S4_SA_110SM.mat", and "Example_100Strides_S4_SD_110SM.mat".
-  2. `Getdt.m`, `Getp.m`, `Getm.m`, `GetWindowsRMS.m`, and `FindSmaller.m` are customized functions that will be called in `MPV.m` script.
+  2. `Getdt.m`, `Getp.m`, `Getm.m`, `GetWindowsRMS.m`, and `FindSmaller.m` are customized functions that are called in `MPV.m` script, and detailed usage of them can be found in their code annotation section.
-  3. Example data mentioned above are 100 strides at cadence of 110 steps/min for level walk, stair ascent, and stair descent, respectively (S4 means the fourth participant).
+  3. Example data mentioned above are 100 strides at cadence of 110 steps/min for level walk, stair ascent, and stair descent, respectively (S4 means the 4th participant).

 - Folder "PV"